panzerdp/dmitripavlutin.com/content/posts/2019-08-20-optional-chaining/index.md

 While this gives flexibility for an object to support different shapes of data, it comes with the price of increased complexity when accessing the properties of such objects.

-`bigObject` can have different set of properties on runtime:
+`bigObject` can have different set of properties during runtime:

 ```javascript
 // One version of bigObject